India, US and China have distinct interest in Bay of Bengal: Foreign adviser

 He stressed that this patience is needed from politicians, the younger generation, and society as a whole.

 Reflecting on the achievements of the interim government over the past 100 days, he said, "Haven't we really achieved anything?
 In the past, I used to write for newspapers and speak on TV.
 I knew my limits and never crossed them.
-Those who lived abroad could speak freely, but those living inside the country could not criticize the government's actions."
+Those who lived abroad could speak freely, but those living inside the country could not criticise the government's actions."

-"Now, even those inside the country are openly criticizing the interim government's steps.
+"Now, even those inside the country are openly criticising the interim government's steps.
 I am very happy to see this.
 This is one achievement we have already made.
 I hope that with patience, and with the support of all our friends both inside and outside the country, we will be able to fulfill most of the expectations of the younger generation," the foreign adviser added.

 Former Malaysian prime minister Mahathir Mohammad and former Bolivian president Jorge Quiroga delivered video messages.